 Dry lips, thick layers and rushing the setting process can quickly make liquid lipstick look uneven or flaky through the day.
 That's why lighter layers, simple lip prep and softer matte formulas usually help liquid lipstick wear more smoothly and comfortably for longer.

+Liquid lipstick always looks effortless when someone else applies it.
 Clean edges, smooth matte finish, no smudging anywhere.
-Then you try it yourself and somehow within an hour:
+Then you try it yourself and somehow within an hour the center starts cracking, corners look messy, dry patches become obvious, and the lipstick starts separating unevenly.

+And once that happens, it's hard not to blame the formula immediately.
 But honestly, a lot of liquid lipstick problems usually come down to application habits more than the lipstick itself.
+Small things make a much bigger difference than people expect.

 In This Story: